I often get asked about the money tools and money apps that I use. Like what credit cards I recommend, or budgeting software, or how I invest.

 This is the easiest way to invest in real estate that I have found.

-We actually sold our rental property shortly after realizing that our Fundrise returns (which are 100% passive income) beat our returns on our rental property.
+We actually sold our rental property shortly after realizing that our Fundrise returns (which are 100% passive income by the way) beat our returns on our rental property.

-I mentioned Personal Capital up above for financial tracking, but they also have a free tool built in to help me see if I am on track for my retirement goals.
+If you are wanting to see how you are doing at reaching your retirement goals, this is a goodie.
+I mentioned Empower up above for financial tracking, but they also have a free tool built in to help me see if I am on track for my retirement goals.

 It is really helpful to see how increasing your savings amount by $50 a month can impact your retirement nest egg.